ICPC-Menofia/icpc-menofia.github.io/docs/community/index.md

 <div class="hero-section">
-  <h1>Our Community</h1>
+  <h1>ICPC Menofia Community</h1>
   <p class="md-typeset hero-subtitle">
     We're a passionate team of students and mentors from Menofia University, united by our love for competitive programming and our goal to grow, compete, and succeed together.
   </p>
 </div>
 ## Get to Know Us
 <div class="cards-grid">
   <div class="card">
-    <h3>About Us</h3>
+    <h3>About Our Community</h3>
-    <p>Learn about our mission, our history, and the values that drive us.
-Discover what makes the ICPC Menofia Community a special place to grow.</p>
+    <p>Learn about our mission, values, and the incredible journey we've been on since our founding.
+Discover our
+    history and achievements.</p>
-    <a href="#" data-link="page:about" class="md-button">Read Our Story</a>
+    <a href="#" data-link="page:about" class="md-button">Learn More</a>
   </div>
   <div class="card">
     <h3><a href="#" data-link="page:coaches">Our Coaches & Mentors</a></h3>